 We constructed a custom thermodenuder based on the design principles outlined by Fierz et al. (2007), who improved denuder performance by providing a heated adsorption section.
 This thermodenuder operates at a lower flow rate and is of a smaller size compared to previous designs.
 An electric actuator (MDM-060DT, Hanbay Inc., Pointe-Claire, Quebec, Canada), driving a Swagelok valve (SS-43YF2) is used to automatically switch between sampling through the thermodenuder or bypassing it.
-The thermodenuder consists of a heated section (length, L=10.16 cm, inner diameter (ID)=0.48 cm) held at a fixed temperature $(T=300^{\circ}\text{C})$ followed by an adsorption section of same dimensions (Fig.6; Table S2).
-Both sections are housed in a stainless steel tubing (L=30.48 cm, OD=1.27 cm) which contains an inner porous, perforated tube of the same length constructed from two pieces and manufactured using a metallic 3D printing technique, direct metal laser sintering (Xometry, Gaithersburg, MD, USA).
+The thermodenuder consists of a heated section (length, L = 10.16 cm, inner diameter (ID) = 0.48 cm) held at a fixed temperature (T = 300 °C) followed by an adsorption section of same dimensions (Fig. 6; Table S2).
+Both sections are housed in stainless steel tubing $(L = 30.48 \,\mathrm{cm}, \,\mathrm{OD} = 1.27 \,\mathrm{cm})$ which contains an inner porous, perforated tube of the same length constructed from two pieces and manufactured using a metallic 3-D printing technique, direct metal laser sintering (Xometry, Gaithersburg, MD, USA).
 This perforated tubing is wrapped with activated carbon fabric (Zorflex; 4.066 g).
 The outer tube passes through an aluminium housing which holds the tube and temperature sensor in place and is wrapped with a heating tape and fiberglass insulation material.
 Two fans installed in the outer casing of the heating section the entrance and exit sections of the thermodenuder cool these sections of the outer tube.
-A thermal process controller monitors a resistance thermal detector (RTD) and controls the temperature of the aluminium bloc housing using a cylindrical cartridge heater.
-The temperature of the housing is maintained in flight at 300 \pm 0.5 °C. The residence time of the aerosol in the thermodenuder as well as the temperature profile in part determine thermodenuder performance.
+A thermal process controller monitors a resistance thermal detector (RTD) and controls the temperature of the aluminium block housing using a cylindrical cartridge heater.
+The temperature of the housing is maintained in flight at $300 \pm 0.5$ °C. The residence time of the aerosol in the thermodenuder as well as the temperature profile in part determine thermodenuder performance.
 Fierz et al. (2007) developed simple guidelines for selecting an appropriate thermodenuder heated section length for a particular sample flow rate.
-Our thermodenuder meets these recommendations and provides a residence time in the heated section between 1.59-3.7 seconds.
+Our thermodenuder meets these recommendations and provides a residence time in the heated section between 1.59 and 3.7 s.
 We do not directly measure the thermal profile within the compact thermodenuder.